mihaiolteanu/vuiet/README.md

     Enable/disable last.fm scrobbling.
     Decide if the currently playing track should appear in your list of recently played tracks on last.fm.

+**vuiet-update-mode-line-automatically** t

+    Enable/disable the automatic update of the mode-line.
+    If enabled, the mode-line is automatically updated after `vuiet-update-mode-line-interval' seconds.
+More specifically,
+    `vuiet-update-mode-line' is called periodically while a track is playing to update it's current playback position.

+**vuiet-update-mode-line-interval** 10

+    Timeout, in seconds, after which to update the mode-line.
+    See the `vuiet-update-mode-line-automatically' custom variable
+    for details.

 **vuiet-artist-similar-limit** *15*